keioka/universal-react-redux-dashboard-template/README.md

 ![img](./docs/images/ScreenShot.png)
 # About Template

-This dashboard is created for users who need custom support.
+This dashboard is created for users who need to build a custom support dashboard.

 # Goal